Plum cake: Europe

 The German plum cake, known as Zwetschkenkuchen, can be found all over the country, although its home is Bavaria.
-In chef Robert Carrier's recipe for it, the base is made from yeast pastry rather than often used shortcrust pastry, because the yeast pastry "soaks up the juice from the plums without becoming soggy".
+In chef Robert Carrier's recipe the base is made from yeast pastry rather than often-used shortcrust pastry, because the yeast pastry "soaks up the juice from the plums without becoming soggy".

 In Italy, plum cake is known by the English name, baked in an oven using dried fruit and often yoghurt.

 The Polish version of plum cake, which also uses fresh fruit, is known as Placek z Sliwkami.

 India

-In India, plum cake has been served around the time of the Christmas holiday season, and may have additional ingredients such as rum added.
+In India, plum cake is served around the time of the Christmas holiday season, and may have additional ingredients such as rum added.
+In Kerala, Christmas almost rhymes with plum cake which surpasses all other cake specialities during the Christmas season.